 Where waste disposal units are required, it’s essential that collected waste can be disposed of both efficiently and sustainably.
 Initial offers a feminine hygiene waste disposal service that helps businesses dispose of sanitary waste in a secure, sensitive and environmentally friendly way.
 More importantly, our approach to waste disposal ensures that businesses are fully compliant with UK regulations.

-Most visitors to the toilet will dispose of their sanitary waste without a second thought as to what happens to it afterwards.
+Most visitors to the toilet cubicle will dispose of their sanitary waste without a second thought as to what happens to it afterwards.
 However, for Initial Washroom Hygiene, this is the first stage of an important waste disposal journey.
 We dispatch fully trained customer delivery representatives from one of our 17 local waste transfer stations to service a variety of premises.

 These visits are scheduled in advance and are performed regularly to guarantee both a consistent and hygienic approach; this involves exchanging or emptying feminine hygiene sanitary bins on each visit.
 Waste disposal should be a highly controlled and hygienic business, and regularly servicing the units helps to ensure and maintain a high level of hygiene within washrooms.

 The importance of compliance